roidrage/paperplanes/_posts/2013-10-18-the-smallest-distributed-system.md

 ---
 title: The Smallest Distributed System
-layout: single
+layout: post
-topics: distributedsystems, travisci
+tags: distributedsystems, travisci
 ---
 [Travis CI](https://travis-ci.org) started out as an idea, an ideal even.
 Before its inception, there was a distinct lack of continuous integration systems